kolypto/py-good/README.rst

 -  `Robust <misc/performance/performance.md>`__: 10 000 validations per
    second
 -  Python 2.7, 3.3+ compatible
+-  100% documented and unit-tested

 Inspired by the amazing
 `alecthomas/voluptuous <https://github.com/alecthomas/voluptuous>`__ and
 100% compatible with it.
 The whole internals have been reworked towards readability and robustness.
 And yeah, the docs are now exhaustive :)

+The rationale for a remake was to make it modular with a tiny core and everything else built on top of that, ensure that all error messages are user-friendly out of the box, and tweak the performance.

 Table of Contents
 =================